IBM/cloud-native-starter/documentation/OS4ServiceMesh.md

    ![istio-system kiali](../images/openshift-is-kiali.png)

-   Click on the route, accept the self-signed certificate.
+   Click on the route.

-   When using CRC, log in with user 'kubeadmin' and the password displayed when you started `crc` or use `crc console --credentials` to redisplay them for you.
+   - When using CRC accept the self-signed certificate.
+Log in with user 'kubeadmin' and the password displayed when you started CRC or use `crc console --credentials` to redisplay them for you.
+   - On IBM Cloud you will logged in with your IAM credentials automatically.

    You should see the Kiali console now.